 Tree branches touching or in close proximity to power lines can be very dangerous.
-Branches can move a great deal in the wind and can easily break power lines.
+A tree branch will move a great deal in the wind and can easily break power lines.

-If you have a tree close to or touching a power line, it is advisable that you seek out a local arborist or tree service and have them trim the tree for you.
-Attempting to trim trees close to power lines can be deadly so extreme caution is advisable.
+If you have a tree close to or touching a power line, you should seek out a local arborist or trimming trees service and have them trim the tree for you.
+Attempting to trim trees close to power lines can be deadly, so extreme caution is advisable.

-Electric utilities companies are the ones responsible for trimming street trees that are touching power lines.
+Electric utility companies are the ones responsible for trimming trees that are touching power lines.
 The National Electrical Safety Code requires them to do so.

-If the tree is however on your land, you will be required to pay for the trimming yourself.
-Normally if your tree is hanging out near street power lines, the utility company will just cut them when they do the rounds.
+If the tree is, however, on your land, you will be required to pay for trimming trees yourself.
+Normally have trees near power lines, and the utility company will be responsible for cutting them when they do the rounds every 6 – 12 months.
 But if it is touching the service line to your house, you will need to manage the tree yourself.

-Most of the time landowners are responsible for the maintenance and upkeep of trees on their property, this includes the trimming of trees clear from power lines.
+Most of the time, landowners are responsible for the maintenance and upkeep of trees on their property, including trimming trees clear from near power lines.

 Tree limbs touching street power lines